 At the P2PU School of Ed, we’ve played with this quite a bit with varying degrees of success.
 We’ve tried “hack the syllabus,” design your own activities, and other things.
-Nothing
+Nothing has been consistently effective.

 Then I found #d106.
 The assignment bank there was a whole new brilliant paradigm.

 And so, not needing to reinvent the wheel, we at #clmooc modeled a Make Bank after this (with much thanks to Alan Levine, Martha Burtis, and Jim Groom and the ds106 community). #clmooc is about making, and we wanted the community to be able to “make their own makes” with the Make Bank.

 Technically, this was fairly straightforward.
 Using WordPress as our content management system, we set up Gravity Forms as the front end to capture user-generated data.
 The entries from this then generate WP posts (they would also generate WP pages), which are then held for moderation.
 When they are approved by a moderator, they automatically post to a page using a designated category and then using list category posts to publish them all to a given page.

 In another similar implementation, we put a search box and tag cloud right on the main page using the widgets on pages plug-in.
 Another thing we did that really worked well is to include a Gravity Forms field to allow file upload (in this case images).
 Credit Paul Oh for that idea.
 It really made the whole thing more interesting and useful.